 Perfectionism is about the unrealistic expectations that people might have for themselves and for other people in their life.
 It can feature in lots of different areas of people's lives.
-Importantly for parents, perfectionism can present itself at any age during childhood and adolescence.
+Importantly for teachers, perfectionism can present itself at any age during childhood and adolescence, and can be particularly evident in the classroom.